 At last year’s World of Modular event, the MBI arranged for a video crew to interview industry figures for further insights.
 Some of these videos have been posted on social media platforms such as LinkedIn.

 The MBI also maintains a close relationship with the American Institute of Architecture Students and the University of New Brunswick, which maintains an Off-Site Construction Research Centre.
-Tom Hardiman, Executive Director of the MBI, will be judging a student design contest at the Centre “and waving the MBI flag,” adds McMullen.
+In August of this year, Tom Hardiman, Executive Director of the MBI, judged an MBI-sponsored student design contest at the Centre “and waved the MBI flag,” adds McMullen.

 The institute has ties with other post-secondary institutions nationwide, including Marshall University in West Virginia—Hardiman’s alma mater.
 Marshall University has turned to MBI for guidance on how to expand its modular construction apprenticeship/training program.
 And given its mission to support workforce development, the institute is happy to oblige.